InfoSec from the eyes of an SDE

 - Beware of a secret sprawl.
 It’s best to centralize and regulate your key/secret management.
 A big NO to hardcoding keys in random parts of your code, even if you think they never leave your server.

 - Be cautious about any 3rd party libraries and integrations your product requires.
+Supply chain attacks are increasingly concerning.
 Remember, Open Source ≠ Secure.

 - While it might not be apparent, code quality does play a role in an app’s security.
 Automated scanners & linters can help you keep a check on context-specific best practices.